Wooden-hammer-smashing-through-surface

 Instruction headings

-Instruction heading example: Measure the height of your wall
+Instruction heading example: How to measure the height of your wall

 Question headings